isabella232/mimosa/DEVELOPERS.md

     Serverless ESP expects ENDPOINTS_SERVICE_NAME in environment variables.

-The endpoints are deployed, but we need to deploy the cloud run container again but this time we are specifying the ENDPOINTS_SERVICE_NAME env var for it:
+The endpoints are deployed, but we need to deploy the cloud run container again but this time we are specifying the ENDPOINTS_SERVICE_NAME env var for it.
+Replace the "xxxx" with your endpoint service name:

     gcloud beta run deploy mimosa-esp \
     --image="gcr.io/endpoints-release/endpoints-runtime-serverless:1" \
     --allow-unauthenticated \
-    --set-env-vars ENDPOINTS_SERVICE_NAME=mimosa-esp-tfmdd2vwoq-uc.a.run.app,ESP_ARGS=--cors_preset=basic,--cors_allow_origin=localhost
+    --set-env-vars ENDPOINTS_SERVICE_NAME=mimosa-esp-xxxx.a.run.app,ESP_ARGS=--cors_preset=basic,--cors_allow_origin=localhost

 Test your endpont is authenticating calls by making an unauthenticated curl request: